django-cms/django-filer/README-Finder.md

 ## Usage

 After restarting the development server, you can access the new admin user interface at the URL http://localhost:8000/admin/finder/foldermodel/ .
 Clicking on that link will redirect you to the root folder of the current site.

 ## Limitations

-Currently only the admin views for the `FolderModel` are implemented.
-The detail views for the `FileModel`, `ImageModel` etc. are still missing.
-Those views will be implemented in a later stage of the project.
+Currently only the admin backend is implemented.
+I am currently working on a file selection widget which can be used in any frontend or backend application.

 ## Further Steps

-The next step will be to implement the detail views for the `FileModel`, `ImageModel` etc.

 The focal point of the `ImageModel` will take the resolution of the corresponsding image into consideration.
 This will allow to create different versions of the same canonical image, depending on the width of the device the image is displayed.

 The permission system will also be implemented using a different model.
 This probaly will orient itself on the Access Control Lists (ACLs) of [NTFS](https://learn.microsoft.com/en-us/windows/win32/secauthz/access-control-lists).
 This will allow to grant permissions to users and groups for each folder (but not file) individually.

 A quota system will be implemented, which allows to limit the amount of disk space a user can use.